I cried in the "Star Wars" aisle of Toys R Us at 10 a.m. today.

 My days have a different timbre now.
 No one wears diapers, no one drinks from sippy cups with a bazillion parts to clean.
 There are no naptimes to work around.
 Instead, there is homework and practices and school.
 My little girl still keeps me with one foot partly in the world of the toddler; she is my excuse for knowing what’s popular on Disney Junior, my reason for collecting picture books and acorns from the yard.
 But things have changed.

-This essay originally appeared on Brain, Mother, the blog for Brain, Child Magazine.
+This essay originally appeared on Brain, Mother, the blog for Brain, Child Magazine, in 2015.